-Looking ahead to our 12th year, we continue to partner with local social service agencies and non-profits to identify specific children in need in the community.
-By purchasing unassembled bicycles for these children, which are less expensive than assembled bikes, we are able to provide a greater number of bikes to children in the community.
-That’s where the bike-build comes in.
-Each December, over 100 volunteers – Pine Street employees, our friends, and the local cycling community – turn out for a bike-building party.
+Looking ahead to our 17th year, we continue to partner with local social service agencies and non-profits to identify specific children in need in the community.
+We purchase unassembled bicycles for these children and rally the elves here at Pine Street and beyond for our bike-build.
+Each December, over 100 volunteers – Pine Street employees, our friends and families, and the local cycling community – turn out for a bike-building party.
 Within just a few hours, they help churn out over 100 bikes for deserving children!
-To date, we’ve assembled and donated 962 bikes.
-In 2019, we’ll be building another 100!
+To date, we’ve assembled and donated 1521 bikes.

 Once the bikes are assembled, we deliver them to our partner non-profits, who in turn distribute the bikes to specific children in their care.
 Come Christmas morning, dozens of children will be popping wheelies and riding down sidewalks in the December air – a “smile below each nose and above each chin.”

 Every child dreams of a brand new bike.
 Join us and help make it happen!